 In DT, we learnt about healthy eating.
 The children went through the foods they eat for breakfast, lunch and dinner and we discussed what was healthy and why.

 The children have also worked hard in RE.
 Our Big Question this half term was ‘Who was Jesus?’
 The children learnt about how and why Jesus was born.
 They then went on to discover how Christians remember the birth of Jesus at Christmas and how candles and bright decorations are used to show that Jesus is coming.

 The children have of course also been taking part in the Christmas production this year.
 They worked hard to remember the songs and the actions and delivered them beautifully during the performances.
-Thank you for all your hard work to make their costumes and continuing to support them with their learning at home.
+Thank you for all your hard work to provide their costumes and continuing to support them with their learning at home.

 The children have also worked hard in RE.
 Our Big Question this half term was ‘Who created the world?’.
-The children enjoyed making their own creations before learning about God and how Christians believe he made the world.
+The children enjoyed making their own creations before learning about God and how Christians believe He made the world.
 After they had looked at Christianity, they learnt about how Hindus believe the world was created.